The Lunar Month

 Primary and Intermediate Moon Phases

-In Western Culture, we divide the lunar month into 4 primary and 4 intermediate Moon phases.
+In Western Culture, we divide the lunar month into four primary and four intermediate Moon phases.

 The primary phases are the New Moon, the First Quarter Moon, the Full Moon, and the Third Quarter Moon.
 Technically, the primary Moon phases occur at a specific moment in time, and the intermediate Moon phases take up the time in between.